jaheyns/CfdOF/Readme.md

     - Block comment starts with a # and a single space and are indented to the same level as that code

-    - Use inline comments sparingly, they are on the same line as a statement and should be separated by at least two spaces from the statement.
+    - Use inline comments sparingly.
+They are on the same line as a statement and should be separated by at least two spaces from the statement.

 7. Avoid trailing whitespaces